laravel/forge-docs/1.0/introduction.md

 ## Forge IP Addresses

-If you are restricting SSH access to your server using IP allow lists, you should allow the following IP addresses:
+In order to provision and communicate with your servers, Forge requires SSH access to them.
+If you have set up your servers to restrict SSH access using IP allow lists, you must allow the following Forge IP addresses:

 - `159.203.161.246`
 - `159.203.163.240`